-The Credit Risk Management Group (CRMG) within GRMG is responsible for rating of the credit portfolio, tracking trends in various industries and periodic reporting of portfolio-level changes.
-CRMG is segregated into sub-groups for corporate, small enterprises and rural micro-banking and agri-business group and retail businesses.
+RMG is responsible for rating of the credit portfolio, tracking trends in various industries and periodic reporting of portfolio-level changes.
+RMG is segregated into sub-groups for corporate, small enterprises, rural and agri-linked banking group and retail businesses.

 The overseas banking subsidiaries of the Bank have also established similar structures to ensure adequate risk management, factoring in the risks particular to the respective businesses and the regulatory and statutory guidelines.
-The risk heads of all overseas banking subsidiaries have a reporting relationship to the Head - GRMG, in addition to reporting to the Chief Executive Officer of the respective subsidiaries.
+The risk heads of all overseas banking subsidiaries have a reporting relationship to the Head - RMG, in addition to reporting to the Chief Executive Officer of the respective subsidiaries.